Cult Hero (2022) Fantasia Review

 But when he extends his stay without her permission she’s furious and demands to speak to the manager.
 When that doesn’t work she calls the desperate for a job Domazar to get Brad back.

 Cult Hero’s director Jesse Thomas Cook (Monster Brawl, Scarce) and writer Kevin Revie (To Hell with Harvey, Deadsight) are out to parody reality TV, self-help gurus and type A personalities.
 The problem is, both of the leads are Type A as in asshole and it’s hard to get behind them, even after we find out Master Jagori’s secret.
 I get that the idea is to pit less than likable characters against outright evil ones, but Kallie and Dale are far more annoying than amusing, even as over-the-top parodies of Karens and Dog the Bounty Hunter types.

-The first hour of Cult Hero just sort of limps along leaving a trail of failed attempts at humor and, apart from the opening scenes, one short burst of action.
+The first hour of Cult Hero just sort of limps along leaving a trail of failed attempts at humour and, apart from the opening scenes, one short burst of action.
 By the time Mr. Mort (Matt Griffin, Exit Humanity, Ejecta) and some more skull-masked killers turn up to usher in the final act boredom was setting in.
 I was actually hoping they would kill the two of them off and put me out of my misery.

 Instead, after a reasonably energetic burst of violence Cult Hero goes back to unfunny jokes.
 The script pulls in Kallie’s rival for realtor of the year, Cynthia Doyle (Jessica Vano, The Demolisher, Death on Scenic Drive) but all that does is add some eye candy rather than laughs.
 Indeed, Cult Hero is one of the most relentlessly unfunny comedies I’ve ever sat through.